openjdk/jextract/doc/GUIDE.md

 # Jextract Guide

-The jextract tool parses header (.h) files of native libraries, and generates Java code, called 'bindings', which  use the Foreign Function and Memory API (FFM API) under the hood, that can be used by a client to access the native library.
+The jextract tool parses header (.h) files of native libraries, and generates Java code, called _bindings_, which use the [Foreign Function and Memory API](https://openjdk.org/jeps/442) (FFM API) under the hood, that can be used by a client to access the native library.

 Interacting with native C code through the FFM API works by loading a native library (e.g. a `.so`/`.dll`/`.dylib` file), which is essentially an archive of native functions and global variables.
-The user then has to look up the functions they want to call using a `SymbolLookup`, and finally 'link' the functions by using the `Linker::downcallHandle` method.
+The user then has to look up the functions they want to call using a `SymbolLookup`, and finally _link_ the functions by using the `Linker::downcallHandle` method.
 Additionally, a client may need to create function pointer for Java functions using `Linker::upcallStub`, access global variables through the addresses returned by a lookup, and construct `MemoryLayout` instances for the structs they want to access.
-Jextract aims to automate many of these steps, so that a client can instead immediately start using a native library they are interested in.
+The jextract tool aims to automate many of these steps, so that a client can instead immediately start using the native libraries they are interested in.

 This guide shows how to run the jextract tool, and how to use the Java code that it generates.
 The samples under [`samples`](samples) direcotry are also a good source of examples.